nuxeo-sandbox/nuxeo-labs-content-intelligence-connector/README-Discovery.md

 It provides two kinds of operations handling the calls to the service (see details for each operation below):

-* For ease of use, High-level operations (`HylandKnowledgeDiscovery.getAllAgents` and `HylandKnowledgeDiscovery.askQuestionAndGetAnswer`) that perform all the different individual calls required to get the answer from the service.
+* For ease of use, High-level operations (`HylandKnowledgeDiscovery.getAllAgents`, `HylandKnowledgeDiscovery.askQuestionAndGetAnswer`, and the Conversation operations) that perform all the different individual calls required to get the answer from the service.
 No need to know the exact endpoints and JSON payload, etc.
 * A low-level operation, `HylandKnowledgeDiscovery.Invoke`, that calls the service and returns the JSON response without adding any logic.
 This is for flexibility: When/if Hyland Content Intelligence adds new endpoints, and/or adds/changes endpoint expected payload, no need to wait for a new version of the plugin, just modify the caller (in most of our usages, Nuxeo Studio project and JavaScript Automation).

 > [!NOTE]